Research Project

 Access to freshwater is one of the most pressing socio-ecological issues facing our nation, and is likely to become more heated under our future climate.
 Drought can dramatically reduce agricultural business’ bottom lines, leading to income stress, while heavy rainfall resulting in water contamination prevents communities from accessing safe drinking water.

-Using the Hawke’s Bay region as a case study, this project will develop a tool for local councils and communities to use in exploring how individual and collective wellbeing is affected by water security.
-It is up to different communities, particularly iwi/hapū, to determine wellbeing priorities for themselves: this research will support the wellbeing aspirations of communities by creating a tool to better visualise the connections between environmental systems (atmospheric, hydrological), human systems (economic, social, built environment, governance) and wellbeing (employment, regional economy, incidence of disease).
+Using the Hawke’s Bay region as a case study, this project developed a tool for local councils and communities to use in exploring how individual and collective wellbeing is affected by water security.
+It is up to different communities, particularly iwi/hapū, to determine wellbeing priorities for themselves: this research supports the wellbeing aspirations of communities by creating a tool to better visualise the connections between environmental systems (atmospheric, hydrological), human systems (economic, social, built environment, governance) and wellbeing (employment, regional economy, incidence of disease).

 • Local councils and communities may use the tools developed to explore individual and collective wellbeing associated with water security concerns.